meizabel/documentation/java/aggregate.md

 ### Aggregate Definition

-An **aggregate** should be inherited from the Spine abstract `Aggregate` class.
-And have two parameters defined: ID and  Aggregate State.
+An **aggregate** root should be inherited from the Spine abstract `Aggregate` class.
+And have two parameters defined: Aggregate Identifier and  Aggregate State.

 ```java
 public class OrderAggregate extends Aggregate<OrderId, Order> {
 }
 ```
+**Note** that only the aggregate root needs to implement the Aggregate abstract class and other abstract classes mentioned below.
+The other entities that are part of the aggregate do not have to implement any interfaces.

 Then create a new instance of the aggregate using a `Constructor`.
 Constructor method should be `public` as it serves as a public API for Spine.
 With its help new instances of the aggregate will be added to the Repository.
 ```java
  public OrderAggregate(OrderId id) {